Spudos/Pure-Drive-Fitness/readme.md

 The site has been tested manually on all formats from 320px wide (commonly used on iphones) up to full desktop sizes over 1800px using using browser web developer tools

-### Performing tests on various devices
+### Tests on various devices

-- The website was checked on
+The website was checked on
 - Iphone 12
 - Iphone 14
 - Ipad Mini